aj0337/qtpyt-tests/pentacene/notes.md

     - `PrincipalSelfEnergy`: Use when your lead is periodic in directions perpendicular to transport and you want to treat that periodicity explicitly via k-point sampling.

 - Normalization of the transmission function
-  - The transmission function is normalized in some cases, but not in others.
-My suspicion is that the normalization occurs when the leads self-energies are computed using the `PrincipalSelfEnergy` method, but not when using the `LeadSelfEnergy`method.
+  - The transmission function is normalized in some cases, but not in others. ~~My suspicion is that the normalization occurs when the leads self-energies are computed using the `PrincipalSelfEnergy` method, but not when using the `LeadSelfEnergy`method.~~ The above suspicion was tested and found to be false.
+It wasn't normalized in either cases.
+This raises the question why it is normalized automatically in the case of the pentadienyl and benzyl radical on Au leads.
+I have included a function that normalizes the transmission function using the number of open channels.
+There is a possibility that the number of open channels in the pentadienyl and benzyl case was 1 across all energies.
+(Something that needs to be verified)

+- DOS plots suggest that one of the peaks around the Fermi energy can't be described by the C 2 pz of the the bridge molecule.
+This peak seems to have largest contributions from the C 2 pz of the leads.